giampaolo/psleak/README.md

 ### Unclosed resource detection

-In addition to memory checks, the framework also detects resources that are created during a single call to the target function but not released afterward.
+In addition to memory checks, the framework also detects resources that are created during a single call to the target function, but not released afterward.
 The following categories are monitored:

 - **File descriptors (POSIX)**: e.g. `open()` without `close()`.
 - **Windows handles**: kernel objects created via calls such as `CreateFile()`,